-A) Know Your Target Audience
+A) Know Your Target Audience for Semantic Search

 For example, suppose your keyword tool shows that “Android” has a search volume of 2,740,000 per month.
-That’s a lot of people you could be exposed to, so you’ll need to target it heavily, right?
+That’s a lot of people your content could be exposed to, so you’ll need to target it heavily, right?
 Not necessarily.

 - Mobile users searching for Android help